Water-Melon/Melang/docs/lib/msgqueue.md

 Input:

-- qname - a string queue name.
+- `qname` - a queue name string.
-- msg - the message that we want to send.
+- `msg` - the message that we want to send.
 The type of this argument must be *integer, boolean, real or string*.
-- asTopic - if want to send queue message, this argument must be *false*, otherwise *true*.
+- `asTopic` - if want to send a queue message, this argument must be `false`, otherwise `true`.
 This is an optional argument.
-Omitted means *false*.
+Omitted means `false`.

 Return value:

-- Always *nil*.
+- Always `nil`.

 Error: